NeetishRaj/OtpLoginPageAutomation/README.md

-# Co-Win site automation for OTP login.
+# Co-Win site automation for OTP login page.
 Powered By: Selenium Web Driver & DotnetCore.

+NOTE: This script doesn't automate the OTP login process or removes human intervention.
+This script is only intended to remove the manual steps shown below.

 #### Q: What will this script do ?
 It will do the following.